First time landlord guide

 Of course, keep in mind that the smarter your property looks the more likely it is to earn you more money – and fly off the shelf.
 Here’s a top level preparation checklist that can help:

 Before putting it on the market, make sure it’s in good decorative order and structurally sound.
 If living in it while it’s being marketed, de-clutter as much as possible and keep it tidy.
 Go for neutral décor.
-It will look cleaner and it allows prospective tenants to imagine their stuff in your property.
+It will look cleaner and it allows prospective tenants to imagine their belongings and furniture in your property.
 If you’re letting it as furnished, make sure to include practical everyday items like a vacuum cleaner, an ironing board – and if there’s a garden, a lawn mower.
 If you’re letting it unfurnished, it’s standard practice to include carpets, light fittings, curtains and a cooker.

 3. Find the right tenant